ITA-Super-Cool-Pals/ka-gateway/README.md

 cd ka-gateway
 ```

-3. Run the `docker-setup` script using bash:
+3. Run the `ka-docker-setup` script using bash:
 ```
-bash docker-setup
+bash ka-docker-setup
 ```

 4. Follow the on screen prompts: